-8. EIC expert group on the implementation of the EIC plug-in pilot
+9. EIC expert group on the implementation of the EIC plug-in pilot

-This action will support the EIC operation as an advisory group and support the implementation of the pilot Plug-in scheme for the EIC accelerator (see Annex 5).
+This action will support the EIC operation and the implementation of the pilot Plug-in scheme for the EIC accelerator (see Annex 5).

 This expert group will assess the programmes and related evaluation processes submitted by Members States and Associated Countries on an annual basis, and will certify the programmes suitable for the pilot plug-in scheme.
-The terms of reference will be co-created and codesigned with the Member States.
+The terms of reference will be co-created and co-designed with the Member States.